Acupuncture has been used for thousands of years to relieve pains, treat diseases, promote healing, enhance relaxation and support well-being.

 What Sets Us Apart

 In our practice, we offer a variety of acupuncture services to meet your health needs.
 During your first visit, you will be seen and evaluated by Josephine Huang, MD who is a Board-certified physiatrist and a New York State-certified MD acupuncturist.
-The acupuncture is also performed by Dr. Ying Xu, Lac, a New York State-licensed acupuncturist who has many years’ experience in acupuncture practice, research and teaching.
-In our practice, we offer a variety of acupuncture services to meet your health needs.
+We offer a variety of acupuncture services to meet your health needs.
 Our calm, professional office helps you relieve pain, quiet the mind, improve sleep quality, relax the body and relieve stress to achieve your maximum health and energy level.